808BITT/typer-drive/README.md

 - MobSpawner's update and mob lifecycle management is being reviewed for efficiency and memory safety.
 - State transitions (mob destruction, phase changes) are being made atomic and safe.
 - Code comments and documentation are being updated for maintainability.
+- **Scene consolidation in progress:** We are auditing and refactoring `GameplayScene`, `GameScene`, and `MobGameScene` to eliminate redundancy and clarify their roles.
+See TODO.md for details.

 ## Getting Started
 1. `cd client && npm install`